mattcen/2024-11-three-django-apps-in-a-trenchcoat/script.md

 product with room to grow.

 <del>The idea was:</del>
-The combined workflow follows: [!FIXME: phrasing this sentence.]
+The combined workflow follows:

+FIXME: phrasing this sentence

 1. Member uses Brownsea to sign up using their Scouts Victoria membership information
 2. As part of sign-up, the member can select which activities interest them